github/codeql/change-notes/1.20/analysis-python.md

  * Added support for the `dill` pickle library.
  * Added support for the `bottle` web framework.
+ * Added support for the `falcon` web API framework.
  * Added support for the `turbogears` web framework.